odemur/spring-boot-rest-api/README.md

 ### Update Customer

-  Updates Customer with the values sent as JSON structure.<br />
+  Updates customer with the values sent as JSON.<br />
   Returns an updated JSON structure.

 * **Endpoint**